Zywave/booster/src/_areas/design-system/components/buttons.md

 #### Button labeling

 * You can add a label, icon, or both to a button.
-* Be straightforward, use labels that describe what actually happens when people use the button.
+* Be straightforward; use labels that describe what actually happens when people use the button.
 * Use sentence casing.
 * Don’t use punctuation.
 * Start label with a verb.